 Then a 64-person* Voting Panel, which includes the members of the Nominating Committee plus additional representatives, votes on three inductees from the list of 15 nominees.
 The Voting Panel submits a total of 65 ballots*, which includes one ballot from a nationwide fan vote, to determine the three inductees.
 Two are inducted from the Modern Era Ballot and one from the Pioneer Ballot.
 All three are inducted equally; there will be no distinction between inductee from either ballot.

-Who is on the Nominating Committee, Honors Committee and Voting Panel?
+Who is on the Nomination Committee, Honors Committee and Voting Panel?

-The Nominating Committee consists of representatives from NASCAR, the NASCAR Hall of Fame, and track owners from both major facilities and historic short tracks, as well as one at-large member.
+The Nomination Committee consists of representatives from NASCAR, the NASCAR Hall of Fame, and track owners from both major facilities and historic short tracks, as well as one at-large member.

 The Honors Committee includes all living NASCAR Hall of Famers, Landmark Award winners and Squier-Hall Award winners, and NASCAR and NASCAR Hall of Fame executives.

-The Voting Panel consists of members of the nominating committee plus former drivers, former owners, former crew chiefs, manufacturer representatives, media members and the current reigning NASCAR Cup Series champion.
-Also, twelve representatives from the Honors Committee, including seven new voters – Richard Childress, Rick Hendrick, Ron Hornaday Jr., Dale Jarrett, Roger Penske, Darrell Waltrip and Rusty Wallace – will serve on the Voting Panel.
+The Voting Panel consists of members of the Nomination Committee plus former drivers, former owners, former crew chiefs, manufacturer representatives, media members, the current reigning NASCAR Cup Series champion and 12 representatives from the Honors Committee.

 Who is eligible to be nominated/inducted into the NASCAR Hall of Fame?